pyDataVis/pyDataVis/docs/pyDataVis.md

 git clone https://github.com/pyDataVis/pyDataVis.git
 ```

-## Usage

-Change the current working directory to the pyDataVis folder:
+To launch the application, change the current working directory to the pyDataVis folder, for example ~/myprog/pyDataVis:
 ```
 cd ~/myprog/pyDataVis
 ```